- Patient Information:

 SECONDARY EXPOSURE TO TESTOSTERONE

-- Virilization has been reported in children who were secondarily exposed to testosterone gel.
+- Virilization has been reported in children who were secondarily exposed to testosterone gel [see WARNINGS AND PRECAUTIONS and ADVERSE REACTIONS].

-- Children should avoid contact with unwashed or unclothed application sites in men using testosterone gel.
+- Children should avoid contact with unwashed or unclothed application sites in men using testosterone gel [see DOSAGE AND ADMINISTRATION and WARNINGS AND PRECAUTIONS]

-- Healthcare providers should advise patients to strictly adhere to recommended instructions for use.
-(See WARNINGS, Potential for Secondary Exposure to Testosterone)
+- Healthcare providers should advise patients to strictly adhere to recommended instructions for use [see DOSAGE AND ADMINISTRATION, WARNINGS AND PRECAUTIONS and PATIENT INFORMATION].

 Testosterone (C19H28O2) MW: 288.42

-Testosterone USP is a white to practically white crystalline powder chemically described as 17-β hydroxyandrost-4-en-3-one.
-Inactive ingredients in Testim® are purified water, pentadecalactone, carbopol, acrylates, propylene glycol, glycerin, polyethylene glycol, ethanol (74%), and tromethamine.
+Inactive ingredients in Testim are purified water, pentadecalactone, carbopol, acrylates, propylene glycol, glycerin, polyethylene glycol, ethanol (74%), and tromethamine.

 What are the possible side effects of testosterone topical?